Resende-Lab/Coelho_Peixoto-Sweet_Corn_DH-GS_simulation/README.md

 Four scenarios were implemented:

-i. **CONV**: Conventional breeding program (phenotypic selection) with parents of the new cycle coming from the top ranked individuals at the first testcross.
+i. **ConvOver**: Conventional breeding program (phenotypic selection) with the overlapping parental strategy.
-ii. **CONVe**: Conventional breeding program (phenotypic selection) with parents of the new cycle selected from the top ranked individuals in F3/F5 populations.
+ii. **ConvDis**: Conventional breeding program (phenotypic selection) with the discrete parental strategy.
-iii. **GS**: Genomic selection breeding program with parents of the new cycle coming from the top ranked individuals at the first testcross.
+iii. **GSOver**: Genomic selection breeding program with the overlapping parental strategy.
-iv. **GSe**: Genomic selection breeding program with parents of the new cycle selected from the top ranked individuals in F3/F5 populations.
+iv. **GSDis**: Genomic selection breeding program with the discrete parental strategy.

 **2. Startegies folder**: This folder has the script for the second question of the paper: the feasibility of implementation of genomic selection and high-throughput phenotyping in a hybrid breeding program.

 Four scenarios were evaluated (all with early selection, i.e., parents of the new cycle selected from the top ranked individuals in F3/F5 populations):

-i. **CONVe**: Conventional breeding program.
+i. **CONVe**: Conventional breeding program wit
 ii. **CONVe_HTP**: conventional breeding program with high-throughput phenotyping.
 iii. **GSe**: conventional breeding program with genomic selection.
 iv. **GSe_HTP**: conventional breeding program with genomic selection and high-throughput phenotyping.